A second order estimate for general complex Hessian equations: Introduction

 \section{Introduction}

 Let $(X, \omega)$ be a compact K\"ahler manifold of dimension $n\geq 2$.
 Let $u\in C^{\infty}(X)$ and consider a $(1, 1)$ form $\chi(z, u)$ possibly depending on $u$ and satisfying the positivity condition $\chi \geq \e \omega$ for some $\e>0$.
 We define \be g=\chi(z, u) + i \ddb u, \ee and $u$ is called $\chi$-plurisubharmonic if $g>0$ as a $(1, 1)$ form.
-In this paper, we are concerned with the following complex Hessian equation, for $1\leq k\leq n$, \be \left(\chi(z, u) + i \ddb u \right)^k \wedge \omega^{n-k} = \psi(z, Du, u) \, \omega^n, \ee where $\psi(z, v, x)\in C^{\infty}\left(T^{1,0}(X) \times \R \right)$ is a given strictly positive function.
+In this paper, we are concerned with the following complex Hessian equation, for $1\leq k\leq n$, \be \left(\chi(z, u) + i \ddb u \right)^k \wedge \omega^{n-k} = \psi(z, Du, u) \, \omega^n, \ee where $\psi(z, v, u)\in C^{\infty}\left((T^{1,0}(X))^* \times \R \right)$ is a given strictly positive function.

 The complex Hessian equation can be viewed as an intermediate equation between the Laplace equation and the complex Monge-Amp\`ere equation.
 It encompasses the most natural invariants of the complex Hessian matrix of a real valued function, namely the elementary symmetric polynomials of its eigenvalues.
-The real counterparts of (\ref{equation}), with $\psi$ not depending on the gradient of $u$, have been studied extensively in the literature (see the survey paper \cite{Wang} and more recent related work \cite{Guanbo}), as these equations appear naturally and play very important roles in both classical and conformal geometry.
-When the right-hand side $\psi$ depends on the gradient of the solution, even the real case has been a long standing problem due to substantial difficulties in obtaining {\it a priori} $C^2$ estimates.
+When $k=1$, equation (\ref{equation}) is quasilinear, and the estimates follow from the classical theory of quasilinear PDE.
+The real counterparts of (\ref{equation}) for $1<k\leq n$, with $\psi$ not depending on the gradient of $u$, have been studied extensively in the literature (see the survey paper \cite{Wang} and more recent related work \cite{Guanbo}), as these equations appear naturally and play very important roles in both classical and conformal geometry.
+When the right-hand side $\psi$ depends on the gradient of the solution, even the real case has been a long standing problem due to substantial difficulties in obtaining a priori $C^2$ estimates.
 This problem was recently solved by Guan-Ren-Wang \cite{GRW} for convex solutions of real Hessian equations.